To begin using nGraph with popular frameworks to accelerate deep learning workloads on CPU for inference, please refer to the links below.

 nGraph Compiler aims to accelerate developing AI workloads using any deep learning framework and deploying to a variety of hardware targets.
 We strongly believe in providing freedom, performance, and ease-of-use to AI developers.

 The diagram below shows deep learning frameworks and hardware targets supported by nGraph.
-NNP-T and NNP-I in the diagram refer to Intel's next generation deep learning accelerators: Intel® Nervana™ Neural Network Processor for Learning and Inference respectively.
+NNP-T and NNP-I in the diagram refer to Intel's next generation deep learning accelerators: Intel® Nervana™ Neural Network Processor for Training and Inference, respectively.
 Future plans for supporting additional deep learning frameworks and backends are outlined in the ecosystem section.

 While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors, such as Intel® Xeon® for the Beta release of nGraph. **MXNet does not support Intel GPU or PlaidML backends.

 Our documentation has extensive information about how to use nGraph Compiler stack to create an nGraph computational graph, integrate custom frameworks, and to interact with supported backends.
 If you wish to contribute to the project, please don't hesitate to ask questions in GitHub issues after reviewing our contribution guide below.